karmab/openstuck/README.md

 - OS_CEILOMETER_TESTS    defaults to Create_Alarm, List_Alarm, Delete_Alarm
 - OS_SWIFT_TESTS         defaults to Create_Container, List_Container, Delete_Container
 - OS_GLANCE_IMAGE_PATH   defaults to None
+- OS_GLANCE_IMAGE_SIZE   defaults to 10.
+Used when creating a volume from the image as part of the NOVA tests
 - OS_HEAT_TEMPLATE       defaults to None ( and will then create a sample one if OS_NOVA_IMAGE, OS_NOVA_FLAVOR and OS_NOVA_NETWORK are defined or custom ones if embedded mode
 - OS_CINDERBACKUP_VOLUME defaults to volume.
 If specified, it should be an existing volume with a unique name accross all tenants
 - OS_CINDERBACKUP_ID     defaults to None.
 This is an alternative around the existing limitations of OS_CINDERBACKUP_VOLUME